muratk3n/thirdwave/en/README.md

 ---

 I am not entirely convinced Cuban regime wants the ambargo to end..
 Why would they?
 It is the perfect scapegoat.
+Some during the 90s did claim convincingly Castro was making moves in that sense, to keep the ambargo.

 ---